What is Who Targets Me?

 Who Targets Me’s extension collects and display the political Facebook advertising you’re targeted with.

-It currently identifies political adverts from major parties in: UK, Ireland, Austria, Germany, Latvia, Canada, USA, Finland, Brazil, Ukraine and Sweden.
+It currently identifies political adverts from major parties in: UK, EU, Canada, USA, Australia, Brazil, Ukraine and Israel.

 Why does the project exist?